AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 We now have an email, username, password and hash.
 Lets attempt to bruteforce the hash

-Checking [hashes.com](https://hashes.com/en/decrypt/hash) and [crack station](https://crackstation.net/) - nothing found
+Checking [hashes.com](https://hashes.com/en/decrypt/hash) and [crack station](https://crackstation.net/) - Both sites failed to crack the hash
-Using hashes.com to identify the hash type shows this as an md5 hash Moving beyond online hash crackers lets load the hash into a text file and use Hashcate or JohnTheRipper to check against the rockyou password list
+Moving beyond online hash crackers lets load the hash into a text file and use Hashcate or JohnTheRipper to check against the rockyou password list

-Tested john the ripper - Didnt work as expected on windows and could not get any reliable output or any results
+Using hashes.com to identify the hash type shows this as an md5 hash

-Running the hash in hashcat in autodetect mode shows that all -m hashtype options do not work Lets add the salt to the hash
+Testing the hash without the salt in hashcat using autodetect mode shows that all the -m hashtype options do not work Lets add the salt to the hash and see if that works
-Adding the salt to the end of hash like so -> passwordhash:salt
+We will need to add the salt to the end of hash -> passwordhash:salt

--0c01f4468bd75d7a84c7eb73846e8d96:1dac0d92e9fa6bb2
+>0c01f4468bd75d7a84c7eb73846e8d96:1dac0d92e9fa6bb2

-running autodetect mode now shows differenct -m options to try Our second option shows that we can use:
+Running autodetect mode now shows differenct -m options to try Our second option shows that we can use:

--m 20 (md5($salt.$pass))
+>m 20 (md5($salt.$pass))

 This hash type works and Hashcat was able to crack the hash!